Sethuramalingam-art/speakersListFeature/README.md

 5. Handled performance for component using viewencapsualtion method

-6. Unit testing for components, services, reducer, selector and custom pipes
+6. Unit testing for components, services, reducer, selector and custom pipes(total 16 test cases)